TheLazyEngineer-net/Main-Site-Hugo/content/about/index.md

 ### Background

-I am a programmer, so that is my primary domain of knowledge at this point.
+I am a programmer by trade who dabbles in other, tangential domains.
 I have always been paid to do backend work using languages like C++, C#, or Java.
 In my free time, I spent time with newer languages that peaked my fancy, like Elixir, Go, and Rust.
 Beyond programming, I also know quite a bit about systems administration and computer hardware.
 More recently, I become interested in electronics, microcontrollers, and circuit design.

 When it comes to the web realm of programming, I am a luddite.
 I have never been paid a salary to touch Javascript (in fact I made it clear a few times that I would prefer not to touch it).
 The most time that I've spent in this space is making JSON HTTP APIs for the front-end because they needed some data presented in a different way.
 I don't know what most HTML elements are or what they should be used for.
 Javascript seems like an inside joke for programmers that went awry.
 Getting something positioned where I want on a site can be a twenty minute excursion into the finer points of flexboxes, making me question at least three times whether I should have use grids.